 Sasha – Moscow, RU

 It’s easy to have preconceptions based on one’s looks.
 But prior to shoots, I always try to look past that, to go in open-minded to really get to know someone.
-Well, in Sascha’s case that was quite the challenge with his botox lips, pumped-up body, head-to-toe tattoos (200 hours of tattooing by one artist), and his feminine style of clothing.
+Well, in Sascha’s case that was quite the challenge: it’s a tough one to look past a man with botox lips, pumped-up body, head-to-toe tattoos (200 hours of tattooing by one artist), and a feminine style of clothing.

 Sasha told me he doesn’t do it for the fame, but instead wants to make people happy with how he looks.
-He’s a much needed colorful person among Russia’s overall grey and bland personalities.
+He’s a much needed colorful person between Russia’s overall grey and bland personalities.
 Inspirational—but I still don’t feel the urge to look at his butt crack.
-Sorry, Sasha 😉
+Sorry, Sasha 🙂

 Want to see more stories?

 My first big, fat coffee table book contains more than 100 eccentrics, 17 stories and 2 interludes with photos of the TenFifteen installations.
 You better get a strong table for this.
 Buy the book